Working with 360-Degree Videos

 single-bitrate-high profile was created for videos recorded up to 1080p.
 If your 360° video was recorded in 4K, you should create a custom ingest profile with higher dimensions.
 For information on creating custom ingest profiles, see Managing Ingest Profiles.
 Some care should be taken as mobile devices sometimes have fixed bitrate and resolution limits.
 Some old mobile devices may fail to play 360-degree videos higher than 1080p.

 All Video Cloud videos have a set of properties that can be set using Video Cloud Studio or programmatically using the CMS API.
 Note that not all of the properties are exposed in Video Cloud Studio.

 Note: For a list of all the video properties, see the CMS API Video Fields Reference document.

 To indicate that a video is a 360° video, use the Media module to edit the video properties and set the Video Projection property to 360 Degree.

 Note: The CMS API can also be used to set the

 projection property to equirectangular.
 For more information, see Setting 360-Degree Video Properties with the CMS API document.

 Brightcove provides several ways you can publish 360° videos:

-iOS apps built using the SDKs can play 360° videos (Android coming soon).
+Android and iOS apps built using the Brightcove Player SDKs can play 360° videos.
 For information on publishing 360° videos with the SDKs, see the Using 360-Degree Videos with the Native SDKs document.